indirectDirectEnumeration69/Machine-Learning-Sentiment-Analysis/README.md

 --
 - BGD requires a lot of memory for visual analysis
 - GPU memory was limited when collecting other results than model validation and mean accuracy.
-- BGD allowed for increased learning and calibration of neurons in each layer.